Th3Revenge/PolicyNet/README.md

 This repository contains Python scripts and IPython Notebooks, organised as follows:

-- The folders `./cnn300` and `cnnlstm300` contain the scripts for performing 300 epochs of trainnig on the identified state of the art models.
+- The folders `./cnn300` and `cnnlstm300` contain the scripts for performing 300 epochs of training on the identified state of the art models.

 - policyNet.py is the script in which the model is defined, trained and evaluated.
 After testing, the script saves the predicted values to a file, for any need of further inspection.